-- Campus "traditions" which foster an ideal of success - "Vested Interest" of staff, comprised of many local alumni or residents with children/grandchildren in the school system - Clearly defined emergency procedures with adequate opportunities for practice and feedback - Policies/procedures in place to address student behavior problems in a timely manner. - Attendance is made a priority and encouraged through student rewards weekly and spelling PERFECT ATTENDANCE as a class. - Clean and orderly campus facilities - Parent surveys indicate a high degree of satisfaction with all campus programs and services (excellent return rate, over 70 percent, on campus surveys as well) - Teachers care and are helpful, routinely make themselves available to students for assistance outside the school day - Class and student rewards for "Caught Being Good" and "Caught You Being Great" in PE - Love and Logic techniques implemented school-wide. - RD 360 and Circle techniques used in classrooms - Many opportunities for teacher input in decision-making. - Consistent classroom rules and enforcement - Mentoring program - Leadership Committee meets several times a semester - Technology Committee meets twice during the year - Use of compliment charts in classrooms.
+- Campus "traditions" which foster an ideal of success - "Vested Interest" of staff, comprised of many local alumni or residents with children/grandchildren in the school system - Clearly defined emergency procedures with monthly opportunities for practice and feedback - Behavior Unit to support student's needing more assistance with structure - Attendance is made a priority and encouraged through student incentives every 6 weeks. - Clean and orderly campus facilities - Teachers care and are helpful, routinely make themselves available to students for assistance outside the school day - Individual student rewards: Positive Office Referral - The 4 step apology method used when dealing with student disagreements - Many opportunities for teacher input in decision-making. - Consistent classroom rules and enforcement - Mentoring program - Use of compliment charts in classrooms. - Continuation of Guardian Plan